oliverli/LatexBot/README.md

 Telegram to convert any given LaTeX code in a Telegram Chat into a rendered picture for easy viewing

-Expanded on the original called LatexBot.
+Expanded on the original [LatexBot](https://github.com/luigifreitas/LatexBot).
 Unfortunately, the dependencies were all outdated and it didn't work anymore.

 `\convert` converts any LaTeX code in a math environment